Skip to main content

 The Red Cross has a special mandate to promote International Humanitarian Law.
 These 'rules of war' protect victims of armed conflict and limit the extremes of war, helping former enemies to live together and preventing never-ending cycles of violence.

-There is a long-standing relationship between the Royal Family and the Red Cross.
+There was a long-standing relationship between the Royal Family and the Red Cross.

 9. We work closely with the NHS